-- Noise is the fundamental barrier in communication process.
-This distorts the meaning of the communication for the receiver.
-The communication barriers arise on account of reason pertaining to the sender and reasons pertain to the receiver.
-Although all communication is subject to misunderstanding, business communication is complex as both sender and receiver face distraction that diverts their attention.
-Further, the opportunities for feedback are often limited, which may also lead to creation of barriers. - Barriers in communication affect the clarity, accuracy and effectiveness of your message. - Semantics barrier is related to the process of coding and decoding the message. - Effectiveness of communication depends a lot upon the interpersonal relationship between two people.
+- Barriers in communication affect the elarity, accuracy and effectiveness of your message. - Semantics barrier is related to the process of coding and decoding the message. - Effectiveness of communication depends a lot upon the interpersonal relationship between two people.
 Individual or psycho-sociological barriers are the major bottlenecks in interpersonal communication.